Diets to prolong lives and reduce costly surgery for pets in need

-Dr. Gerds carries Royal Canin brand prescription because in her opinion after 20 years experience is it tends to have the greatest benefit meaning it does what it says and it has the highest palatability meaning few cats or dogs reject eating it.
+Dr. Gerds stocks Royal Canin prescription diets.
+In her opinion, after 20 years experience, it tends to have the greatest consistent benefit, meaning it does what it says and it has the highest palatability meaning few cats or dogs reject eating it.

 A Review from Google+

 One of my dogs is on prescription Royal Canin food for his bladder stones, which can be expensive, but they (Advanced Care) manage to have the best prices I have found both locally and online.
 They also have great weekend hours which makes them more convenient than other vets I have visited.

 Brian Kemmy, Google + Review